Title

 Presidential Decree No. 1216 mandates that at least 30% of the total area of residential subdivisions in the Philippines must be reserved as open spaces for public use, with the cost of development and maintenance borne by lot buyers, while allowing for a reduction in the required open space to make residential lots more affordable for low-income groups.

-No, the open spaces reserved for parks, playgrounds, and recreational use shall be non-alienable public lands and non-buildable.
+The parks, playgrounds, and recreational areas reserved as open space must be non-alienable public lands and non-buildable.

-Yes, parks and playgrounds may be donated to the Homeowners Association of the project with the consent of the city or municipality concerned.
+Parks and playgrounds may be donated to the HOA with the consent of the city or municipality concerned.

-No, no portion of the parks and playgrounds donated thereafter shall be converted to any other purpose or purposes.
+No portion of the parks and playgrounds donated thereafter shall be converted to any other purpose.

-The reduction in required open space aims to make the subdivision industry viable and make the price of residential lots affordable for the low-income group, while still preserving environmental and ecological balance through rational land use and proper design of space and facilities.
+The decree states that the 30% requirement can be reduced to make the subdivision industry viable and keep residential lot prices within the reach of the low-income group, while still preserving environmental and ecological balance through rational land use control and proper design.

 Analyze Cases Smarter, Faster